AnthonyNicholas/SEPT_appt_booker/README.md

 Tute/lab day/time: Tuesday 9.30am

 ## Installation ##
 This PHP application will run on PHP 7.0.16-4 and MySQL Server.

+1. Unzip all files into the root directory of public_html.
+This application will not work under a subfolder due to the nature of some redirect implementations.

+2. Edit config.php with the database username, password and name.
+Ensure the database has been created and appt_booker.sql tables and data imported into the new database.

+3. Login to the owner account with the provided credentials.

 ## Testing ##
 The PHPUnit testing command is phpunit.phar.
 All test classes are contained